mcinglis/c-style/readme.md

 Also, only make constant the pointees of struct members, not the struct members themselves.
 For example, if any of your struct members should be assignable to a string literal, give that member the type `char const *`.
 Qualifying other members with const turns all variables of that struct into a const, and that [hurts](http://stackoverflow.com/questions/9691404/how-to-initialize-const-in-a-struct-in-c-with-malloc) more than helps.

-Use `const` for return type pointees if you can, but don't worry if you can't.
+`const` for return-type pointees also tends to harm the flexibility of your interface.
+It's generally best to leave `const` to the declarations.
+Think carefully when making return types `const`.

 Finally, never use typecasts or pointers to get around `const` qualifiers.
-If the variable isn't constant, don't make it one, or if the variable is constant, add qualifiers to taste.
+If the variable isn't constant, don't make it one, or if the variable is constant, apply qualifiers as needed.